isa-group/SLA4OAI-Specification/versions/Working-Draft.md

 Path names can include the special path name "default", which can be used to specify quotas for all paths that aren't otherwise specified.

 #### 3.1.3 Rates Object

-Rates are limits computed in **dynamic** time windows relatives to the usage of the service; as an example, a *rate per minute* refers to the period of 60 seconds immediately before the last operation of each API consumer.
+Rates are limits computed in **dynamic** time windows relatives to the usage of the service; as an example, a *rate per minute* refers to the period of 60 seconds immediately before the last operation of each API customer.

 In a similar way to quotas, the Rates Object contains a map from name to PathObject describing the rate limits for the service on the current plan.

 | Field Pattern  | Type                             | Description  |